tpimentelms/tpimentelms.github.io/_pages/cv.md

 Work experience
 ======
+* Postdoc @ ETH Zurich, 2023--Present
+  * Research on natural language generation and on machine learning interpretability

 * Research Intern @ Google, 2022--2022
   * Investigated the structure with which metaphors are encoded in language models